 Polycystic Ovary Syndrome (PCOS)

-As many as 5 million women in the United States are diagnosed with PCOS, a disorder that causes hormonal imbalances.
+PCOS affects 1 in 10 women of childbearing age, and is a disorder that causes hormonal imbalances.
 If you have PCOS, your ovaries produce more androgen (called a “male hormone,” even though females produce it too) than normal.
 Coupled with possible clusters of small, fluid-filled cysts on your ovaries, these high levels of androgens affect the release of eggs during ovulation and can make your period go MIA.
 If you think you might have PCOS, it’s important to talk to your doctor.
 While there aren’t any cures, a proper diet and fitness routine can ease some of the symptoms.

 Other possible signs of Polycystic Ovary Syndrome: Abnormal periods, excessive hair growth, and rapid weight gain.